Lifetime Mortgage Landmark Mortgages – 4.23% Fixed For Life

 Yes, Landmark Mortgages mortgages over 70 are 1.92% APR.

 Equity release is an important decision, and seeking advice from a qualified equity release adviser is highly recommended.
-It’s essential that you understand what options work best for YOUR circumstances and how taking out a UK lifetime mortgage will impact both parties involved at the time of the loan agreement and upon its completion.
+You must understand what options work best for YOUR circumstances and how taking out a UK lifetime mortgage will impact both parties involved at the time of the loan agreement and upon its completion.
 An adviser will also help educate you on other products within the same sector to ensure that your understanding of all available equity release products is comprehensive enough to make an informed choice.

 Unfortunately, opting for a UK lifetime mortgage can put loved ones in a tricky situation when you eventually die or move into long-term care, as all remaining debt (including interest) must be paid off.
 Depending on current house prices and interest rates, this could mean your family members having to take on any uncovered mortgage payments or being unable to inherit the home due to outstanding debt in the estate.
 This should always be factored into any decisions about releasing equity from your home.

 In addition, it’s worth noting that taking out an equity release product – whether through a lifetime mortgage or another scheme – may affect other state benefits such as pension credit.
-Similarly, if you opt for a scheme where interest remains unpaid over its duration such as an equity release mortgage, the amount you owe can grow over time and so too can potential liabilities should anything change in current property market values later down the line.
+Similarly, suppose you opt for a scheme where interest remains unpaid over its duration, such as an equity release mortgage.
+In that case, the amount you owe can grow over time, and so too can potential liabilities should anything change in current property market values later down the line.

-As advantageous as they may seem at first glance, it’s absolutely critical that retirees consider all possible outcomes before choosing any UK lifetime mortgages or other forms of releasing equity from their homes such as downsizing or taking out a reversion plan – something especially pertinent should you wish to pass down inheritance prospects to loved ones in future generations without disruption.
+As advantageous as they may seem at first glance, retirees must consider all possible outcomes before choosing any UK lifetime mortgages or other forms of releasing equity from their homes, such as downsizing or taking out a reversion plan – something especially pertinent should you wish to pass down inheritance prospects to loved ones in future generations without disruption.
 To this end, it’s also heavily advised not to agree upon any schemes with early repayment charges and check whether any applications allow cash withdrawals which could be used towards paying off credit cards or making home improvements accordingly.

 Do Landmark Mortgages offer mortgages over 75?